 If the research requires review

 The IRB makes every attempt to respond to request for review within 10 to 14 days of submission.
 However, during particularly busy periods additional time may be necessary.
 The IRB does review submissions during the summer and school holidays but may require additional time.

-If a project raises particular issues that the IRB feels are not adequately addressed in the proposal, the researcher may be asked to submit additional material, clarify a point, or rewrite a section of the proposal.
+If a project raises particular issues that the IRB feels are not adequately addressed in the request for review submission, the researcher may be asked to submit additional material, clarify a point, or rewrite a section of the proposal.
 To reduce delay, these changes are usually solicited electronically.
 However, on rare occasions, the researcher may be asked to appear before the IRB to resolve matters of procedure, etc.